-Few jobs save lives as frequently as that of Emergency Medical Technicians.
+Few jobs save lives as frequently as those of Emergency Medical Technicians.
 From the moment someone calls 911 until the handing over of the patient to hospitals, EMTs have a host of crucial tasks to perform.

 What Does It Take to Be an EMT?